-Grade 1: mainly in the inferomedial quadrant,
+One: mainly in the inferomedial (lower inner) quadrant

-Grade 3: affecting the whole breast.
+Three: affecting the whole breast.

-The tuberous breast gives quite an un-attractive look and understandably those affected with this type of breast deformity are highly motivated to have it corrected.BEFORE AND AFTER PHOTOS
+Generally, those affected with this type of breast deformity are highly motivated to have it corrected.BEFORE AND AFTER PHOTOS

-- flattening the pointy breast
+- flatten the pointy breast

-- broadening of the breast base
+- broaden the breast base

-- increase in breast size.
+- increase the breast size.